Superalgos/Superalgos/README.md

 #### Bollinger Channels

 This is a non-standard indicator derived from the Bollinger Bands.
 These types of channels are calculated using the Bollinger Bands moving average.
-Essentially an upward channel begins when the moving average turns from going down to going up, and the channel finishes when it turns from going up to down.
+Essentially an upward channel begins when the moving average changes _direction_ from going down to going up, and the channel finishes when it turns from going up to down.
 A downward channel starts when the Bollinger Band moving average turns from going up to down, and it finishes when it starts going up again.
 Upward channels are plotted in green, while downward channels in red.
 Additional information can be found at the indicator's panel, like the number of periods contained at the channel.

 ![Bollinger-Channels](https://user-images.githubusercontent.com/13994516/58497359-146b1280-817c-11e9-9f4d-99fee41cd27f.gif)

 #### Bollinger Sub-Channels

 If we consider that one Bollinger Channel can have sub-channels with the same direction (up or down) but different slopes, then we get to the concept of Bollinger Sub-Channels.
 The most important property of a sub-channel is its slope.
-The possible values are: side, gentle, medium, high and extreme.
+The possible values are: Side, Gentle, Medium, High and Extreme.
 With this information, a trading bot could easily ask if it is in a sub-channel with a certain slope and for how many periods.
+The slope or inclination of the moving average may be an indication of momentum.

 ![Bollinger-Sub-Channels](https://user-images.githubusercontent.com/13994516/58497358-146b1280-817c-11e9-83df-219d0fffa9f0.gif)